-- 10.1 All Officers shall be elected members of Council.
-The President will be elected as in Rule 11.10 and all other Officers shall be usually be elected for a two year term at such times and in such manner as the Council shall determine and given in Bye-law 3 and Appendix F. - 10.2 The office of Immediate Past President is not directly elected and is an automatic transition for the year immediately following the presidential year. - 10.3 The President shall preside at meetings of the Council, Executive and at General Meetings.
-The Immediate Past President and Vice President may deputise for the President as required.

-- 10.4 The Honorary Treasurer shall have oversight of the funds of the Association and general supervision of the accounts and shall make reports to the Executive and Council when required by and in any event at such intervals as Council may determine.
-The Honorary Treasurer shall also make provision for the investment by the Trustees of moneys and other property held by the Association and advise the Executive as to any change in the rate or rates of subscription which may be desirable or necessary. - 10.5 The terms of office for all elected Officers, chairs of committees and other elected representatives shall be from 1 September for a two year term. - 10.6 The Executive shall have the power to appoint temporary officers.
+- 10.1 All Officers must be members of Council. - 10.2 Election of President - 10.2.1 Council will nominate the Vice President as their preferred candidate for president. - 10.2.2 The President shall be elected by national ballot for a term of one year as President followed by a second year as Immediate Past President and two subsequent years on Council.
+The rules for the election of the President are given in Bye-law 3. - 10.3 The office of Immediate Past President is not directly elected and is an automatic transition for the year immediately following the presidential year.
+Should the outgoing President be for any reason unwilling or unable to serve as Immediate Past President, Executive shall have the power to appoint another Council member to serve in that capacity in their stead. - 10.4 All other Officers shall be elected from 1 September for a two year term at such times and in such manner as the Council shall determine and given in Bye-law 3 and Appendix F. - 10.5 The President shall preside at meetings of the Council, Executive and at General Meetings.
+The Immediate Past President and Vice President may deputise for the President as required. - 10.6 The Honorary Treasurer shall have oversight of the funds of the Association and general supervision of the accounts and shall make reports to the Executive and Council when required by and in any event at such intervals as Council may determine.
+The Honorary Treasurer shall also make provision for the investment by the Trustees of moneys and other property held by the Association and advise the Executive as to any change in the rate or rates of subscription which may be desirable or necessary. - 10.7 The Executive shall have the power to appoint temporary officers. - 10.8 Should the office of Vice-President or the office of President fall vacant for whatever reason, the position shall be filled for the remainder of the academic year by the person next on the list from the previous election.
+If there is no candidate from the previous election to fill the vacancy a fresh election shall take place.
+The Executive shall have the power to appoint a temporary officer to fill either position until such an election is concluded. - 10.9 Any other Officer vacancy shall be filled by such existing member of Council as Executive may determine until a fresh election can take place.